renpy/renpy/sphinx/source/style.rst

     The mouse style that is used when the button is focused.
 This should be one of the styles in :var:`config.mouse`.

+.. style-property:: focus_mask displayable or True or None

+    A mask that's used to control what portions of the button can be focused, and hence clicked on.
+If it's a displayable, then areas of the displayable that are not transparent can be focused.
+If it's True, then the button itself is used as the displayable (so non-transparent areas of the button can be focused.)
+Otherwise, the entire button can be focused.

 .. _bar-style-properties: